jjurm/cssz-web/content/posts/2022-05-20-meeting-president.md

 After the visit, the delegation went to the famous Polyterrasse in front of the main building of ETH, where students from Slovakia and the Czech Republic exchanged a few words directly with the President Čaputová.
 We talked about studying at ETH and the CSSZ association.
 The President was grateful for the meeting, and she appreciated our initiative.

+_The following people are in the front row in the header picture (from the left): Radim Urban, H.E.
+Zuzana Čaputová (the President of Slovakia), Pavol Drotár, Juraj Mičko._

 Thank you to the President for a very nice meeting!

 {{< image asset="images/events/2022-05-20-meeting-president/image3.jpeg" >}}